dOrgTech/docs/handbook/lifecycle/deactivation.md

 Any builder that becomes inactive (does not pass a proposal for 90 days) is deactivated.

 * Removed from all internal spaces
-* Retains all accumulated Tokens
+* Retains all accumulated Rep and Tokens
-* Loses all accumulated Rep while deactivated
-* Can reactivate and regain former Rep at any time by passing a proposal
+* Can reactivate at any time by passing a proposal

 ### Exceptional Circumstances